-After placing a few calls to their call center, we discovered that the average response time is around 35–40 seconds.
+After placing a few calls to the call center, we discovered that the average response time is around 35–40 seconds.
 There were a couple of ADT medical alert system reviews that argued the response time to be around 45–50 seconds.
 We’ve encountered such complaints in customers’ feedback as well.

-Their in-home systems come with room temperature monitoring properties, a feature that other devices of this kind seem to lack.
+ADT in-home systems come with room temperature monitoring properties, a feature that other devices of this kind seem to lack.
 The large buttons on the base unit enable users with damaged sight to easily access help.
 Every medical alert ADT offers connects to a 24/7 response center at the push of a button.
 The pendants are 100% waterproof, and every additional one comes at a flat rate.

 What we disliked the most is the limited number of additional features.
 Wall-mounted buttons, for example, add another layer of protection, but the company fails to deliver those.
 There are no lockboxes, fire detectors, or medication dispensers either.

 In our testing, the response time was around 35–40 seconds, which is not exactly the best score.
 More than one ADT medical alert system review suggested the response time to be even worse, although it was not too many.

 The lack of payment plans is a major disadvantage as well.
 While there are brands that offer up to five payment options, ADT works with monthly subscriptions only.
 The battery life is yet another drawback, which nobody can turn a blind eye to.